 - Start a DIY project at home.

-- Volunteer for an organization that fights for a cause you’re passionate about.
+- Volunteer for an organization that champions a cause you’re passionate about.

 - Go to a comedy show and discover new comedians—we’re constantly seeking out the life advice of hilarious women.